-Possibly the only good thing about having to wait for a visa for moving to and living in Australia is that you can spend the time planning and preparing.
-There are two sides to this – you need to tie up your old life and sort out your new life!
+Possibly the only good thing about having to wait for a visa for moving to Australia is that you can spend the time planning and preparing.
+There are two sides to this – you need to tie up your old life and sort out your new life.

 1) When you know the visa has been granted you will need to go into overdrive to get everything done as it has a validity expiry date beyond which, you will have to reapply if you haven’t moved!
 So, be ready to work hard.

 2) Find a house to live in – you’re well advised to rent first because trying to buy a house on another continent is not just difficult, it is downright ridiculous when it’s to be your new family home for life!

 3) Get a job – or put out feelers through agencies so you can hopefully hit the interview circuit when you arrive.